What you need to know about the WeWork IPO postponement

 Even before the S-1 became public, some investors were raising yellow flags in the face of WeWork’s business dealings.
 For instance, in March 2019, Fidelity cut its valuation of its WeWork stake by more than a third, from $27.9 billion to $18.3 billion, says Miles Weiss at Bloomberg.

-After the IPO launched, concerns arose surrounding the Neumanns’ business dealings, including various loans against Adam Neumann’s stake in WeWork and Neumann’s sales of his own WeWork stock.
+The WeWork IPO date was then postponed after concerns arose surrounding founder Adam Neumann and his business dealings, including various loans against Adam Neumann’s stake in WeWork and Neumann’s sales of his own WeWork stock.
 Such sales have been criticized generally by various commentators, including Bill Gurley, a partner at Benchmark, which also invested in WeWork.

 Questions also arose surrounding Neumann’s practice of using these loans to buy real estate, which he then leased back to WeWork at a profit.
-An issue regarding Neumann’s sale of WeWork trademarks to the company resulted in Neumann admitting in mid-2019 that the sale was ill-conceived.
+An issue regarding Neumann’s trademarking the WeWork name and then selling it to the company resulted in diminished investor confidence, which ultimately led to Neumann backtracking and admitting, in mid-2019, that the sale had been ill-conceived.

 Changes to the company’s governance and leadership were topped off by a major shakeup.
 In late September 2019, WeWork CEO Adam Neumann stepped down, citing the “best interest of the company” in a public statement.

-WeWork’s largest investor SoftBank backed the change in leadership, including instatement of two new co-CEOs.
+WeWork’s largest investor SoftBank backed the change in leadership, including the instatement of two new co-CEOs.

 Lessons For Launch

-The WeWork IPO contains a number of teachable moments for businesses seeking to go public.
+The WeWork initial public offering contains a number of teachable moments for businesses seeking to go public.
 These include the need to account for economic context and the need to speak effectively to key audiences.

 Some analysts have said that WeWork’s IPO might have succeeded, even in the face of these obstacles, in a different set of economic circumstances.